 Charlotte Barkla spent several years crunching numbers as a civil engineer and physics teacher before rediscovering her love for children’s literature.
 She now writes picture books, chapter books and middle-grade fiction.

 Margaret McKay-Lowndes is a retired Teacher Librarian with an interest in connecting young people to quality literature.
 She has a life long interest in all things language.
 She started out as a secondary school English teacher before morphing into teacher librarian, and now, book reviewer.
+She is the current CBCA judge for Younger Readers.
 Too much reading is hardly enough!

 Leslee Anne Hewson writes for both children and adults and has short stories for adults published in two anthologies.
 She believes in the magic of childhood and considers both child and adult should enjoy children’s books, especially picture books and early readers.